where-to-eat

 Tapas bars are walk-in, but popular spots like Eslava benefit from reservations.
 Fine dining needs advance planning.
 The best bars are smallest and fill fastest.

-Summer survival
+Summer Survival

 Seville is brutally hot in summer, regularly exceeding 40C.

 Eating patterns shift accordingly.
 Lunch becomes the main meal, eaten in air-conditioned comfort.
 Dinner waits until 10pm or later when temperatures drop.
-Many locals leave the city entirely in August.

-Avoid restaurants directly around the Cathedral and on the main Santa Cruz squares.
+Stay away from restaurants directly around the Cathedral and on the main Santa Cruz squares.
 The closer to a major monument, the worse the price-to-quality ratio.
-Walk five minutes in any direction and quality improves dramatically while prices drop.

-Eating by neighbourhood
+Eating by Neighbourhood

-Centro and Cathedral area
+Centro and Cathedral Area

 The historic centre holds both tourist traps and genuine gems.

 Quality varies enormously.
-El Rinconcillo and Bodeguita Romero are essentials.
-Avoid the restaurants with photos on menus and touts at doors.
+El Rinconcillo and Bodeguita Romero are the essentials.
+Avoid restaurants with photos on menus and touts at doors.

 Santa Cruz